Potatzz/23586/first_teleop_program.md

 # Using `init()`
 Next, we are going to add one of our required methods, `init()`!
-Go down a line (by pressing "enter") and type `public void init() {`, then press enter.
-Andriod studio should auto complete the `{` and add another bracket, thats fine.
-Inside these brackets, we're going to allow the Driver Station to locate a specific motor from the control hub!\
+Inside of our class `MyFirstTeleOpProgram`, create a new method with the header `public void init() {`.
+Inside, we're going to allow the Driver Station to locate a specific motor from the control hub!\
 Add the line: `motor = hardwareMap.get(DcMotorEx.class,"motor");`.
 This line sets the `motor` variable we established earlier to a specific motor name and type.
-Although, the only part we really care about is the `"motor"` section at the end.
-In the Driver Station, you configure a motor port to have a name, the name should be what in these quotations!
-It allows the Driver Station to know which motor to tell to move when the code asks.\
+Although, the only part we really care about is the `"testMotor"` section at the end.
+In the Driver Station, you'll assign a port on the Control Hub to a specific name.
+This name should be the same name you put here, `testMotor`.
+This lets the Control Hub and Driver Station know which motor you want to move and in which port it will be plugged into.\
 \
 This line should give you another error, this time on the `hardwareMap.get`.
 It will also ask you to import something which you should do!
 If it doesn't ask, hover over with your mouse and import it that way.\
 At this point your code should look something like this: